 The only way to fix this is to make reliable, timely repayments.
 Over the course of a year, your credit score will improve.

 If you are going to be late with repayments, call your bank in advance and inform them.
 They are sometimes willing to work out an alternative mode of repayment with you.

 If you never use credit at all, your credit rating will be Cx.
-This is not desirable, as banks have no understanding of your history, and you are unknown risk.
-It is equally plausible that you will not get full financing for your flat, if you have no credit history at all.
+This is not desirable, as banks have no understanding of your history, which makes you an unknown risk.
+It is equally plausible that you will not get full financing for your flat if you have no credit history at all.

 To get the best results, have at least one credit card that you use as a mode of payment only (i.e. you always pay it back in full).
 This will build your credit score while avoiding any kind of interest.

-If you are a declared bankrupt, or are in the middle of legal complexities (e.g. being sued), most banks will not extend credit to you.
+If you're a declared bankrupt or are in the middle of legal complexities (e.g. being sued), most banks will not extend credit to you.
 You may still be able to get small loans of S$500 or less, as your credit score is not usually checked for these amounts.